Ultimate Australia Packing List

-- Camera: Camera is one of the most basic things one should carry when going for an adventure.
+- Camera: A good travel camera is one of the most basic things one should carry when going for an adventure.
 If you don’t have one, you can use your smart phone’s camera but ensure it has a good resolution to take nice shots.
 When going around, you will see wild animals as there are plenty of them in the parks and you will only have yourself to blame if you fail to capture those beautiful moments for failing to carry one.

-- Laptop / Tablet: Take a lightweigh laptop and or a tablet
+- Laptop / Tablet: Take a lightweight laptop and or a tablet.

 - Smartphone: Great for keeping in touch with friends and family, connecting to the internet and taking photos.
 You can buy an Australian simcard on arrival if you think you will be using your phone a lot.

 - Chargers and adapters: Make sure you don't forget to pack your electrics chargers and also a travel adapter so you can charge all your gear.

 Check which time of the year you will be arriving and pack accordingly.
 Even in winter the weather in Australia is warm so light clothing is essential.
 We recommend taking underwear, socks, caps/hats, shorts, t-shirts, jeans, dresses/skirts, shirts, a light/rain jacket, hoody, swimsuit, comfortable trainers and flipflops.
 There are lots of cheap clothing shops in Australia so if you do forget anything you can easily buy new.

 - Toothbrush and toothpaste: Good to have your own rather than buying new.